-Sharks are known especially by a cartilaginous skeleton.
+Sharks are known especially for their cartilaginous skeleton.

 Sharks make up a family of elasmobranch fishes.
 They also have about five to seven slits at the side of their head for their gills.
 Their pectoral fins are not fused to their heads.

 Incredible Shark Facts!

 - Boneless creatures: Sharks are fish that do not have any bones at all.
 Instead, their body is primarily made of cartilage instead, which is the same material that the human nose and ears are made from.

 - Good eyesight: They have pretty good eyesight which means that they can also see clearly in dim-lighted areas.